AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Experiments

 \subsection{T2A experiment setup}

-\textbf{Datasets.} We use AudioSet~\citep{gemmeke2017audio}, FSD50k~\citep{fonseca2021fsd50k} and Clotho v2~\citep{drossos2020clotho}.
-To maintain consistency throughout the dataset, each track in these databases was segmented into 10-second clips and resampled at 16~kHz.
+\paragraph{Datasets} We mainly use AudioSet~\cite{gemmeke2017audio}, FSD50k~\cite{fonseca2021fsd50k} and Clotho v2~\cite{drossos2020clotho}.
+To maintain consistency, each track in these databases was segmented into 10-second clips and resampled at 16~kHz.
 The details of these datasets are further introduced in the Appendix \ref{datasets}.
-To compare with prior work, we evaluated our models on the widely used AudioCaps benchmark \citep{kim2019audiocaps}, which consists of about 1K 10-second audio clips.
+To compare with prior work, we evaluated our models on the widely used AudioCaps benchmark \cite{kim2019audiocaps}, which consists of about 1K 10-second audio clips.

-\textbf{Model configurations.} We use FLAN-T5\citep{chung2024scaling} as the text encoder for our base model, and we train a Variational Autoencoder (VAE) \citep{kingma2013auto} that compresses the original waveform into the latent representation.
+\paragraph{Model configurations} We trained the base model for 1~M iterations with a batch size of 8 per GPU.
+We used the AdamW optimizer with a learning rate of 5e-5 and a condition drop $p_{\text{uncond}}=0.1$ for CFG.
+The bad model was trained under the same configuration as the main model, but with only 0.1~M iterations.
+During inference, we use DPM++ 2M SDE \cite{lu2022dpm}.
 A more detailed description of the model configurations and compression networks is provided in the Appendix \ref{config}.
-We trained the model for 1~M iterations with a batch size of 8 per GPU.
-We used the AdamW optimizer \citep{loshchilov2017decoupled} with a learning rate of 5e-5 and a condition drop $p_{\text{uncond}}=0.1$ for CFG.
-The bad model was trained under the same configuration as the main model, but with only 0.1~M iterations.
-During inference, we use DPM++ 2M SDE \citep{lu2022dpm}.

-\textbf{Evaluation metrics.} We conduct a comprehensive evaluation of our models using both objective and subjective evaluations to assess audio generation quality, text-audio alignment, and inference efficiency.
-Objective metrics include Fr\'echet Audio Distance (FAD) \citep{kilgour2019frechet}, Kullback-Leibler (KL) divergence \citep{kullback1951information}, Inception Score (IS) \citep{salimans2016improved}, Fr\'echet Distance (FD) \citep{heusel2017gans}, and LAION-CLAP score \citep{wu2023clap}.
+\paragraph{Evaluation metrics} We conduct a comprehensive evaluation of our models using both objective and subjective evaluations to assess audio generation quality and text-audio alignment.
+Objective metrics include commonly used Fr\'echet Audio Distance (FAD), Kullback-Leibler (KL) divergence, Inception Score (IS), Fr\'echet Distance (FD), and LAION-CLAP score \cite{wu2023clap}.
 For subjective evaluation, we recruited 20 human raters to score two aspects: (i) overall perceptual quality (OVL), and (ii) semantic relevance to the input text (REL).
 Both scores are rated on a 1–5 scale.
 More details are introduced in Appendix \ref{objective} and \ref{subjective}, respectively.